-2.4 Definition of 'Control'
+▼ 2.4 Definition of "Control"

-The definition of 'control' closely follows that of the EU Merger Regulation.
-Control consists of the ability to exercise 'decisive influence' over an undertaking.
-Control can result from rights, contracts or any other means conferring decisive influence on the composition, voting or decisions of the organs of an undertaking.
-It may also result from ownership or the right to use all or part of an undertaking's assets.
-Control can be exercised on a de jure or de facto basis.
-Veto rights over the appointment of senior management or the determination of the budget typically confer the power to exercise decisive influence on the undertaking concerned.
-Veto rights over a business plan will normally also do so.
-Veto rights over the company's investment policy are also considered to confer control if the investments at stake constitute an essential strategic feature of the market in which the company is active.
+The definition of "control" closely follows that of the EU Merger Regulation:

+- control consists of the ability to exercise "decisive influence" over an undertaking; - control can result from rights, contracts or any other means conferring decisive influence on the composition, voting or decisions of the organs of an undertaking; - control may result from ownership or the right to use all or part of an undertaking's assets; - control can be exercised on a de jure or de facto basis; - veto rights over the appointment of senior management or the determination of the budget typically confer the power to exercise decisive influence on the undertaking concerned.
+Veto rights over a business plan will normally also do so; and

+• veto rights over the company's investment policy are also considered to confer control if the investments at stake constitute an essential strategic feature of the market in which the company is active.